Policy last updated

 Forms and documents relating to enrolment in Victorian government schools

-- Application form (staff login required) – also available in the forms section of the CASES 21 (staff login required)
+- Application to enrol in a Victorian government school (staff login required) – also available in the forms section of the CASES 21 (staff login required)

-- Enrolment form (staff login required) – also available in the forms section of the CASES21 (staff login required)
+- Form to enrol in a Victorian government school (staff login required) – also available in the forms section of the CASES 21 (staff login required)

 - CASES21 instructions: Transferring students from flood impacted schools (staff login required)